Waiting on God’s Timing

 Fast forward to “tomorrow afternoon at 2pm” and we are promptly ushered into the doctor’s private office.
 We chat about our history, what other doctors have hypothesized, etc. The specialist comes up with a plan of how we are going to test everything to see what the solution/ work-around will be.

 (Teeny bit of TMI alert…stay with me) Once she laid out the plan, she said, “Now, none of this can happen right now because we have to do these baseline tests on day 3 of your menstrual cycle so we’ll have to wait a month.”

 And so, we began our infertility treatment journey right then with door after door being flung wide open.

 Give Your Plan to God

-Fast-forward to the day of embryo implantation.
+Fast-forward to the day of our treatment.
 Everything up to this point has been easy.
-Now, I say easy…there were some hiccups, but nothing that caused this phenomenal plan to go awry other than a month delay to allow my body to recover from ovarian hyper stimulation.
-(Side note: ouch!)
+Now, I say easy…there were some hiccups, but nothing that caused this phenomenal plan to go awry other than a month delay to allow my body to recover from some therapy side-effects.